 What Is the e-rater® Engine?

-The e-rater engine provides a holistic score for an essay as well as real-time diagnostic feedback about grammar, usage, mechanics, style and organization, and development.
-This feedback is based on natural language processing research specifically tailored to the analysis of student responses, and is detailed in ETS's research publications.
+The e-rater engine provides a holistic score for an essay that has been entered into the computer electronically.
+It also provides real-time diagnostic feedback about grammar, usage, mechanics, style and organization, and development.
+This feedback is based on NLP research specifically tailored to the analysis of student responses and is detailed in ETS's research publications.

 The e-rater engine uses NLP to identify features relevant to writing proficiency in training essays and their relationship with human scores.
 The resulting scoring model, which assigns weights to each observed feature, is stored offline in a database that can then be used to score new essays according to the same formula.
 The e-rater engine cannot read so it cannot evaluate essays the same way that human raters do.
 However, the features used in e-rater scoring have been developed to be as substantively meaningful as they can be, given the state of the art in NLP.
 They also have been developed to demonstrate strong reliability — often greater reliability than human raters themselves.

 Learn more about how it works.

 Contact us to learn how the e-rater automated scoring engine can meet the needs of your company or institution.